pameruoso/ff_python_scraper/README.md

 I than decided to build a python script that uses the Selenium library and EdgeChromium (my fav browser) to check the website.

-It may be useful to customize it directly with your own data and run it on a serverless platform to send daily automatic notifications on Telegram.
+It may be useful to customize it directly with your own data (City, Street) and run it on a serverless platform to send daily automatic notifications on your Telegram number.

 --------------------------------------------------------
 As result of the cooperation between Tim, Fastweb and KKR the Flashfiber website is going to be decommissioned.
 I added the script to check the connection availability for the new website: https://fibercop.it